By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Sit around a waiting room in a critical care facility or visit the intensive care wards in any hospital.
 You will find some incredibly sick people in some severe pain.
 Ask them how they are doing?
 You will probably get an OK.

-For the terminally ill “OK” may mean that the pain isn’t any worse today that yesterday.
+For the terminally ill “OK” may mean that the pain isn’t any worse today than yesterday.
 More likely it means they are trying their hardest to hang on and make some sense of this experience that we call life.
 OK may mean that they are resigned to their suffering.

 What is an OK day for the elderly?

 What’s OK to someone in a long-term care facility?
-Not the fancy kind the well-to-do see but the publicly funded ones where people who have no family and friends left, go to be stored till they cede their bed to the next occupant when they die.
+Not the fancy kind the well-to-do see but the publicly funded ones where people who have no family and friends left, go to be stored until they cede their bed to the next occupant when they die.

 You hear a lot of OK’s in those kinds of facilities.
 What that means is that they have become numb to the loneliness or the isolation.
 It may mean that they have managed to get out of bed today or that they are doing their best to just sit there waiting for whatever.

 What is OK for the addict/ alcoholic?